department-of-veterans-affairs/va.gov-team/products/income-limits-app/research/2023-01-income-limits-usability/conversation-guide.md

 If your income last year was $40,000, what would that mean for your eligibility for VA health care? *(RECORD)*

 Can you tell me what benefits you might get?
+- *PROBE on meaning of "Free VA health care for most types of care"*
-- *PROBE on meaning of "free" or "no copays"*
+- *PROBE on meaning of "copays"*

 If your income last year was $25,000, what would that mean? *(RECORD)*